scoulomb/myk8s/service_deep_dive.md

 1. DNS targeting a VIP (used later by vhost)
 2. F5 load balancer exposing a VIP with pool members being cluster nodes (where daemon set deployed ingress controller).
 Note [1 + 2] can be replaced by a DNS round robin
 3. Ingress controller redirect to correct service / endpoint / pod using vhost header.
-4. Ingress controller use HA proxy or forward directly to endpoint/pod (cf. [Implementation-details](#Implementation-details))
+4. Ingress controller use HA proxy or forward directly to endpoint/pod (cf. [Implementation-details](#Implementation-details)).
+This Pod can be located in a different node than targeted Ingress controller Pod.
 (Note endpoints created by endpoint controller based on pod and service label, iptable updated by ha-proxy based on endpoints and service )

 So we have until 3 levels of indirection, but usually only 2 because `kube-proxy` is [bypassed](#Implementation-details).